 - Beneath the Earth: At the start of 1962 Tyumen has already developed an extensive series of underground factories and shelters to protect it's population from the German bombers.
 Later on, they expand to become full on cities, with numerous underground corridors between them.

 - Bureaucratically Arranged Marriage: In order to boost the dwindling population of Russia, Tyumen may potentially implement a "Wives for Soldiers" program, where single women and widows are encouraged to marry Red Army soldiers in exchange for extra food rations.

 - Dead Guy on Display: Tyumen possesses Lenin's corpse after it was rushed out of Moscow back during World War II.

 - Egopolis: Lazar Kaganovich renames the town of Ishim to Kaganovichgrad after himself.

-- The Famine: The Five-Year Plans are great programs of industrialisation that put a strain on Tyumen's agriculture, rendering it more vulnerable to famine.
+- The Famine: The Five-Year Plans are great programs of industrialization that put a strain on Tyumen's agriculture, rendering it more vulnerable to famine.

 - Nepotism: Lazar Kaganovich's brother Mikhail is the starting Economy Minister of Tyumen.

 - People's Republic of Tyranny: Kaganovich officially styles his Stalinist dictatorship the 'West Siberian People's Republic'.

 - The Remnant: Aside from containing large portions of the defunct Communist Party, Tyumen is the last remnant of the West Siberian People's Republic, which used to be far larger before it was reduced to Tyumen.

 - Repressive, but Efficient: While Tyumen's neo-Stalinist regime is repressive, it is also powerful and effective.
 For example, much like their historical counterparts, the Five Year Plans can produce rapid and effective industrialization, albeit at a horrific human cost.